What I Wish I Had Known About Downwind SUP Foiling the Gorge

 Enough.
 Quit.
 Give up.

 Rising from the water, I spot the drone moving on.
 It climbs sharply, unnaturally, as if piloted by aliens.
 Tiny aliens.
 I imagine greenies with orange eyes in the cockpit.
 I envision their view of this river and its riders.
 Surely, I would be the first plucked.
 The meek.
 The vulnerable.
 The aliens would select me.
 Earth’s first specimen.
 Then a thought: I would welcome it.
-Choose me.
-Take me.
-End this madness.
-Sploosh.

 It’s tempting to share a turning point here.
 A magical session saving run with seismic payoffs.
 Perhaps I rise onto foil, make exquisite arcing turns, and catch up to my young friends.
 But that didn’t happen.

 And that’s the heart of my confession: There are no fairytales in downwind SUP foiling.
 Its learning curve is not linear.
 The session detailed above wasn’t Day 1, nor week 1.
-The session followed a month of regular riding, with tangible progress.
+The session followed a month of regular riding with tangible progress.
 Then – sploosh!
 I’m cursing friends, flipping off drones, and welcoming an alien abduction.

 So why bother?
 Why downwind SUP foil?
 Thankfully, there’s more to this sport than its suffering – especially for mature, mortal riders.
 Namely, weight loss, turn-back-the-clock energy, and relief from chronic joint pain.
 I’ve found these things paddling.